 Aging is a gradual, continuous process of natural change that begins in early adulthood.
 During early middle age, many bodily functions begin to gradually decline.

 People do not become old or elderly at any specific age.
 Traditionally, age 65 has been designated as the beginning of old age.
 But the reason was based in history, not biology.
-Many years ago, age 65 was chosen as the age for retirement in Germany, the first nation to establish a retirement program, and it continues to be the retirement age for most people in developed societies, although this tradition is changing.
+Many years ago, age 65 was chosen as the age for retirement in Germany, the first nation to establish a retirement program.
+In 1965 in the United States, age 65 was designated as the eligibility age for Medicare insurance.
+This age is close to the actual retirement age of most people in economically advanced societies.

 When a person becomes old can be answered in different ways:

-Psychologic age: Psychologic age is based on how people act and feel.
-For example, an 80-year-old who works, plans, looks forward to future events, and participates in many activities is considered psychologically young.
+Psychologic age is based on how people act and feel.
+For example, an 80-year-old who works, plans, looks forward to future events, and participates in many activities is considered psychologically younger.

-Most people do not need the expertise of a geriatrician (a doctor who specializes in the care of older people) until they are 70, 75, or even 80 years old.
+Most healthy and active people do not need the expertise of a geriatrician (a doctor who specializes in the care of older people) until they are 70, 75, or even 80 years old.
+However, some people need to see a geriatrician at a younger chronologic age because of their medical conditions.

 People often wonder whether what they are experiencing as they age is normal or abnormal.
 Although people age somewhat differently, some changes result from internal processes, that is, from aging itself.
-Thus, such changes, although undesired, are considered normal and are sometimes called pure aging.
+Thus, such changes, although undesired, are considered normal and are sometimes called "pure aging."
 These changes occur in everyone who lives long enough, and that universality is part of the definition of pure aging.
-They are to be expected and are generally unavoidable.
+The changes are to be expected and are generally unavoidable.
 For example, as people age, the lens of the eye thickens, stiffens, and becomes less able to focus on close objects, such as reading materials (a disorder called presbyopia Causes ).
 This change occurs in virtually all older people.
 Thus, presbyopia is considered normal aging.
-Other terms used to describe these changes are usual aging and senescence.
+Other terms used to describe these changes are "usual aging" and "senescence."

 Did You Know...